rjaskovikas/metaclerk/README.md

   in expected state before executing installation script.
 Also I recommend to use this tool after installation scripts execution to test that database has reached expected state.
-And of course *metaclerk* can be used to compare two database schemas manually to find exact differences.
-Also *metaclerk* code can be integrated into your application to check that database schema is in expected state on application startup.
+And of course *metaclerk* can be used to compare two database schemas manually to find exact differences. *metaclerk* code can be integrated into your application to check that database schema is in expected state on application startup.

 At the moment *metaclerk* works with a small amount of database schema metadata.
-Only metadata of tables, views and grants to other database schemas are used.
+Metadata of tables, views and grants to other database schemas are used.
 Nevertheless the biggest amount of troubles rises from differences in these metadata objects.